 7 Peer teaching best practices

-By incorporating these peer teaching best practices into instructional design and facilitation, educators can create engaging, student-centered learning environments that empower students to actively participate in their learning, develop essential skills, and achieve academic success.
+By incorporating these peer teaching best practices into instructional design and facilitation, you as an L&D professional can create engaging, employee-centered learning environments that empower your employees to actively participate in their learning, develop essential skills, and achieve professional goals.

 1. Establish clear objectives